spifm/pm4py-llm/README.md

 The configuration file is located in the config folder.
 The file is called config.json and it contains the following parameters:
 - `debug`: boolean to enable debug mode
 - `filter.level`: filter level to be used.
 Possible values are:
-    - `trace` --> to filter by trace attributes: i.e. case:grade_er
+    - `trace` --> to filter by trace attributes
-    - `event` --> to filter by event attributes: i.e grade_outcome
+    - `event` --> to filter by event attributes
 - `filter.attr`: attribute to be used for filtering.
-The attribute must be present in the event or trace attributes
+The attribute must be present in the event or trace attributes such as `grade_outcome`, `grade_er`, `grade_final`, etc.
+- `discovery.bpmn`: 1 to enable the generation of the BPMN model, 0 to disable it
+- `discovery.dfg`: 1 to enable the generation of the DFG, 0 to disable it
+- `discovery.temporal_profile`: 1 to enable the generation of a temporal profile, 0 to disable it

 ## Instructions